GlennJohansson85/Project_3_Survey/README.md

 #### Participant Input Confirmation
-* After all questions has been answered, participants are presented with a summary of their inputs and asked if they are satisfied with their input.
+* After participants have completed all the questions, they are presented with a summary of their inputs.
   ![image](https://github.com/GlennJohansson85/p3-survey/assets/139962883/e5027dcc-94f3-4279-81d3-c31ba5bb5833)
 * If yes = The script updates the dedicated Google Sheet ("survey") in real-time.
   ![image](https://github.com/GlennJohansson85/p3-survey/assets/139962883/c27b3b65-be8c-4cb2-a745-fb8afa22c5ee)